john-warner/Modstache/README.md

 # modstache

-See the Modstache website for the latest documentation and examples at [a link](http://www.modstache.com)
+See the Modstache website for the latest documentation and examples at [Modstache.com](http://www.modstache.com)

 The Modstache utility library can create and/or assign DOM element properties or attributes through data objects.
 Replace HTML strings using mustache syntax {{}} or through "{}" attribute definition.
 The data object can also become reactive, where changing a property value will reflect immediately in the DOM.